Rodolfo-Gallegos/Brownian-Dynamics-Simulation-OpenACC/README.md

 # Simulation of an electrolyte parallelized with OpenACC
+Brownian dynamics simulation of an electrolyte confined around a macroion with discrete charge (Parallelized with OpenACC).

+To run the simulation, you need to have [nvcc](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html) installed, which you can download [here](https://developer.nvidia.com/hpc-sdk).

+Español:

-Brownian dynamics simulation of an electrolyte confined around a macroion with discrete charge (Parallelized with OpenACC), Simulación de dinámica browniana de un electrolito confinado alrededor de un macroion con carga discreta (Paralelizada con OpenACC).
+Simulación de dinámica browniana de un electrolito confinado alrededor de un macroion con carga discreta (Paralelizada con OpenACC).

+To run the simulation, you need to have [nvcc](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html) installed, which you can download [here](https://developer.nvidia.com/hpc-sdk).

 <div style="display: flex; flex-wrap: wrap;">